Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 These things weren’t designed to be climbed onto and maintained by anything human, or Gaoian.
 There weren’t any handholds, no rungs up the sides, and the surface was foul with grime, dirt, soot and oil.

 So foul, in fact, that the clever gecko-grip stuff on their gloves didn’t adhere properly.
-Normally they’d just jump up, grab onto the edge and haul themselves up, or even just leap over the damn thing, but in this case…
+Normally they’d just jump up, grab onto the edge and haul themselves up, or even just leap over the damn thing, but in this case...

 Well, discretion was probably wiser, and crashing into what was effectively a giant metal drum would *probably* defeat their purpose.